The safest, most effective therapies for optimal health!

 For those of us old enough to remember, life used to be more 'hands-on,' more embodied.
 People actually spent a lot of time BEING together without the spaced-out distraction of a cell phone or ipad.
 People actually hugged, talked, did things together, sang and made their own music, or shared a meal or time outdoors in a real and contactful way.

-Learning how to combat internet addiction can keep us from getting lost and entangled in a fake world AND help us have more healthy brain function.
+Learning how to combat internet addiction can keep us from getting lost in a fake world AND help us have more healthy brain function.

 Online activity deranges the 'reward' system in our brain.
 We become addicted to surges of dopamine (a stimulant neurotransmitter) with each click and resulting response online.
 The 'drug' we crave is the endless 'always something new' available on the web - and the more we get, the more we want.
 It is just like being hooked on a drug.